Baldev Singh: As defence minister

+by N. Gopalaswami Ayyangar as defence minister.

 Later life

 In 1952, Baldev Singh was elected to the Parliament of India as a member of the Indian National Congress, in the first democratic elections under the new Constitution of India.
 However, he did not join the Nehru administration.
 Singh remained the major political representative of the Sikh concerns and was respected by the Akali Dal.
 He was re-elected to the Parliament in 1957.

+Singh died in Delhi after a prolonged illness in 1961.